cis3296f24/cis3296f24-classroom-project-project-template/README.md

 [BestNotes Project Board](https://github.com/orgs/cis3296f24/projects/94/)

 ### Windows instructions
+#### PyCharm instructions
+PDF Instructions for PyCharm: [BestNotes PyCharm Run Instructions.pdf](https://github.com/user-attachments/files/17853496/BestNotes.PyCharm.Run.Instructions.pdf)

+- You need to download Python.
+You can do this from the Command Prompt by just typing ‘python’.
+The Microsoft store will open to the software page and you can click ‘Get’ to start a download. **If you downloaded Python through python.org before, please download it again through the Windows store anyway.**
+- Next, download and install PyCharm
+- Then download and install VLC media player: https://www.videolan.org/vlc/
+- Clone the repository link into PyCharm
+- Once in PyCharm, when you try to run main.py, you will get an error message stating that there is no Python Interpreter configured for the project.
+Click “Configure Python Interpreter > Add New Interpreter >Add Local Interpreter”
+- The ‘Add Python Interpreter’ window should appear.
+Choose your Python Interpreter (for example: "Base Python: Python 3.11.4") and click ‘Okay’.
+A virtual Environment should be created.
+- In the terminal in PyCharm, you want to install pyside6 using the command ‘pip install pyside6’ and then ‘pip install python-vlc’
+- Once installed, you should be able to run BestNotes.

+#### IntelliJ instructions
 PDF Instructions: [Best Notes Windows Set Up Instructions.pdf](https://github.com/user-attachments/files/17594508/BestNotes.Instruction.pdf)

 -	First if you don't have IntelliJ, download the IDE IntelliJ, then clone the project into IntelliJ using the repository URL